KINGS DAY, THURSDAY, JANUARY 6, 2022: Happy Carnival!

-Phunny Phorty Phellows: Sunday, 1/6, 7pm, St Charles Streetcar Route
+Phunny Phorty Phellows: Thursday, 1/6, 7pm, St Charles Streetcar Route

 While technically, we now claim the official Carnival Kickoff with our event the morning of January 6 as we celebrate the start of Carnival with the grand arrival and ceremonial cutting of the first piece of King Cake, the Phunny Phorty Phellows is the first parade and it is our duty to toast them as they embark upon the streetcar for their annual journey heralding the onset of Carnival.

-Krewe of Jeanne d’Arc: Sunday, 1/6, 7pm, French Quarter
+Krewe of Jeanne d’Arc: Thursday, 1/6, 7pm, French Quarter

 This year's theme: Joan of Arc meets Joan Van Ark (and I will keep using that joke every year).

 The Funky Uptown Krewe or F.U.K. for short (or maybe not) made its debut in 2019 following the Phunny Phorty Phellows on the St Charles Streetcar line.

 Societe des Champs Elysees: Thursday, 1/6, 7pm, Downtown Streetcar Route

 This relatively new Twelfth Night krewe has paraded on the Rampart streetcar line but had to change of plans in 2020 and 2021 due to the collapse of the Hard Rock hotel and Covid and whatnot.
 Hopefully they will be back in action for 2022.
 Oh wait, the teletype is buzzing...